 God hates the Bible is used to demonize moral, intuitive sense

-It is suggested if the Bible isn’t inspired, “then you can’t know God for sure.”
-This implies interpretations are infallible which of course they aren’t.
+It is suggested if the Bible isn’t inspired, “then you can’t know God.”
+Were Old Testament folks out of luck since there was no Bible?
 We aren’t totally clueless!
 Universal moral outrage hints of a Creator’s influence through our moral intuitions.
-Who doesn’t know a good God hates beheading people because they don’t share your beliefs unless a supposed infallible Book claiming to speak for God would suggest such a moral atrocity.
+Who doesn’t know a good God hates beheading people because they don’t share your beliefs?
+Only a supposed infallible Book claiming to speak for God would suggest such a moral atrocity.
 I don’t know any reasonable human being who doesn’t respect the universal compulsion to treat others like we want to be treated.
 We were born to use our moral sense.

-An inspired Bible has led to claims about God that don’t make moral sense to many.
-Supposed “inspired interpretations” has led to putting men in leadership positions over women which has encouraged historical dominance on the man’s part.
+Many feel compelled to choose science or God because a literal Bible implies God couldn’t have used evolution in the creative process.
 People condemn gays, despite their moral intuitions, because God supposedly rejects same gender loving relationships according to a Book.
 When God is portrayed as less than perfectly loving, understandably this can lead to atheism or rejecting God.
 A fallible Book may actually lead to knowing God better.

 Click on FOLLOW at bottom right of this page to enter email address to be notified of future Posts.
 No other unrelated emails will be sent.
 Go to About/Using This Site tab at top of page or Menu on phones to help navigate this Site.
 I also blog at http://donewithreligion.com If you wish to discuss anything I have written, you can email me at firstname.lastname@example.org